Midgards0/DEG-Net/README.md

 ```
 in your terminal (using the first GPU device).

-It can be seen that test power on the target task will be significantly improved after introducing related tasks.
+It can be seen that accuracy on the target task will be significantly improved after introducing related tasks.
 We will also update our pre-trained models soon.

 # Citation